xmatters/pyxmatters/README.md

 # pyxmatters
 The pyxmatters package provides a rest api interface with xMatters.
 There are also file reading capabilities to assist with synchronizing data.

-## Install and Upgrades of pyxmatters
+## Install, Upgrades, and use of pyxmatters
+It is **strongly** recommended to install the pyxmatters package locally from GitHub.
+The direct pip installation documented below will install locally, but for ease of management place the `xmatters` directory in the working source folder for your script.

 To Install, navigate to the terminal and enter:
 * `pip3 install pyxmatters`